Ashlalala/aajonusnet/md/Books/Hot Tub Therapy.md

 modalities to help the nervous system remain in a calm state.
 The hot tub is one of these methods for me.

-“I know my hot tub ritual has played an important role in my recovery and continues to improve the quality of my life in many other ways.
+I know my hot tub ritual has played an important role in my recovery and continues to improve the quality of my life in many other ways.
 My energy, organs, digestion, heart, mobility, and cognitive functions have all continued healing and been strengthened from this self-care I gift myself.

-“This life-affirming hot tub system has contributed to improving and enlivening my spirit emotionally, physically and spiritually.
+This life-affirming hot tub system has contributed to improving and enlivening my spirit emotionally, physically and spiritually.

-“I am forever grateful to John Reed for his wisdom, support and expertise knowing how to build a hot tub system with the proper filters that eliminate the use of toxic chemicals.”
+I am forever grateful to John Reed for his wisdom, support and expertise knowing how to build a hot tub system with the proper filters that eliminate the use of toxic chemicals.
 Thank you, John.
 Lovingly,

-Bonnie
+Bonnie"

 3. A man age 50 had muscle soreness and chronic fatigue but not severely.
 He experienced chronic